AirGap Vault - Secure SecretsLatest release: 3.19.0 ( 14th October 2022 ) 🔍 Last analysed 2nd November 2022 . Review might be outdated

 The following Analysis is not a full code review!
 We plan to make code reviews available in the future but even then it will never be a stamp of approval but rather a list of incidents and questionable coding practice.
 Nasa sends probes to space that crash due to software bugs despite a huge budget and stringent scrutiny.

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

-which is what we expect to see for the verdict: reproducible.
+Which is what we want to see to give it the verdict reproducible.